Report the need for repairs to your private landlord as soon as possible. Don't delay taking action if your home is

 - keep belongings that have been affected (such as clothes damaged by dampness) or take photographs of them.
 Work out how much they are worth

-- get an expert (foe example an environmental health officer from the council) to inspect your home
+- get an expert (for example an environmental health officer from the council) to inspect your home

 - keep copies of any doctor's notes or hospital reports which show that your health has been affected by the problem

-Keep receipts for any money you need to spend because of the repair problem, for example if you have to replace clothes or furnishings because of mould, or if you have to pay for pest control or a damp survey.
+Keep receipts for any money you spend because of the repair problem, for example if you have to replace clothes or furnishings because of mould or if you have to pay for pest control or a damp survey.

 How long should repairs take?

 When you report the repair problem, your landlord should tell you who is responsible for the work and what will be done to fix it.
 They should also tell you how long repair work will take.

 For emergency or urgent repairs, for example you have no power or water supply or if there is a large hole in your roof where rain is coming in, your landlord should get back to you quickly to arrange for the repairs to be done.